PrashantMohta/ModdingDocs/IdeExtensions/BuildTools/HKBU/reflect-helper.md

 parent: Hollow Knight Build Utils
 ---

-Allows developers to directly access private fields and private types
+The reflect helper allows developers to directly access private fields and private types.

-**If you need to use this feature, please add a reference to the Fody package**
+**If you need to use this feature, please add a reference to the Fody package.**

 ## How to use

-Use `<ReflectHelper Include="<AssemblyName>" />` to indicate which assemblies need to construct Reflect Helper
+Use `<ReflectHelper Include="<AssemblyName>" />` to indicate which assemblies need to construct Reflect Helper.

-> `<AssemblyName>` can use assemblies explicitly referenced in project files using `<Reference>` and MAPI assemblies and other Mods assemblies inserted by HKBuildUtils
+> `<AssemblyName>` can use assemblies explicitly referenced in project files using `<Reference>` and MAPI assemblies and other Mods assemblies inserted by HKBuildUtils.

 For example: